Orthic Consolidated – Reference

 Callendar writes “month” with the final H almost completely closed, and not very circular.
 (Supplement, Examples of Abbreviations, below.)

-See Word Parts, TH- for TH at the beginning of a word.
+See Abbreviating Principles, TH- for TH at the beginning of a word.

 All examples from the Manual are under Joining Vowels with Vowels.